The Real Estate Law Review: Romania

 The aforementioned also applies when the parties are citizens of a European Union Member State.4

 Overview of real estate activity

 The office sector is also the main actor in delivering new supply on the market.
-In the first semester, Bucharest provided a new supply of office buildings of approximately 128,000m².
-In the event all the announced projects will be completed, approximately 250,000m² of new office buildings will be provided in the second half of the year.
+In the first nine months, Bucharest provided new office buildings of approximately 120,000m².
+If all of the announced projects are completed, approximately 40,000m² of new office buildings are expected to be delivered by the end of 2020.